Palmwood shipwreck: Artifacts

 Among the artifacts recovered in 2014 are two dresses believed to have been made around 1620 and to have been about 30 years old at the time of the shipwreck.
 They were found in a chest packed together, along with other items such as stockings, a bodice, a velvet robe, and a toiletry set.
 One of the dresses is satin silk damask and the other, the so-called silver dress, is silk interwoven with strands of silver and believed to be a wedding dress.

 The silk dress is largely intact and is "unique" as a remaining artifact of 17th-century clothing textiles, according to textile restorer Emmy de Groot.
 It consists of a bodice, full skirt with pleats, and sleeves with ruffles.
 It is typical of dresses of the 1620s to 1630s in Western Europe and is believed to be an everyday dress.

 The silver dress is also a "unique" example, according to Maarten van Bommell of the University of Amsterdam; according to van Bommell the two dresses may represent the only "two such dresses in the whole world".
 The silver dress was in approximately ten fragments but eventually pieced together.
 The silver dress in particular would have been extremely expensive at the time of its making and so is believed to have been likely created for a member of the nobility or of a wealthy merchant family.
 A book cover found with other artifacts is embossed with the coat-of-arms of Charles I, which supports the theory the owner was a member of nobility, perhaps of the House of Stuart.

-According to a 2016 Guardian article, the likely owner of the dresses was Jean Kerr, Countess of Roxburghe, who was a lady-in-waiting to Henrietta Maria, the consort of Charles I.
+In 2016 Nadine Akkerman and another Dutch historian proposed that the owner of the dresses was Jean Kerr, Countess of Roxburghe, who was a lady-in-waiting to Henrietta Maria, Charles I's Queen., although this suggestion was withdrawn as soon as further information about the site of the wreck was released.

-According to Archeology, the artifacts recovered by 2018 include a "stunning collection of silk garments and velvet textiles, leather book covers, and pottery represents the richest cargo of seventeenth-century luxury goods ever found underwater."
+According to Archeology, the artifacts recovered by 2018 include a "stunning collection of silk garments and velvet textiles, leather book covers, and pottery [representing] the richest cargo of seventeenth-century luxury goods ever found underwater."
 Artifacts include items associated with the Mediterranean and Indian subcontinent.
 Because many of the artifacts were recovered boxed together, the find also represents an unusual opportunity to study the possessions of a contemporary collection of objects perhaps owned by a single person or family unit.

 Exhibits and media coverage

-The artifacts recovered have been on display at the Kaap Skil museum in oxygen-free display cases since November of 2022 and are the subject of a podcast, The Dress and the Shipwreck, and a documentary planned in 2023.
+The artifacts recovered have been on display at the Kaap Skil museum in oxygen-free display cases since November 2022 and are the subject of a podcast, The Dress and the Shipwreck, and a documentary planned in 2023.